 Patients suspected of having bronchiolitis should undergo pulse oximetry to evaluate oxygenation.
 No further testing is required for mild cases with normal oxygen levels, but in cases of hypoxemia and severe respiratory distress, a chest x-ray supports the diagnosis and typically shows hyperinflated lungs, depressed diaphragm, and prominent hilar markings.
 Infiltrates resulting from atelectasis and/or RSV pneumonia may be present; RSV pneumonia is relatively common among infants with RSV bronchiolitis.

-RSV rapid antigen testing done on nasal washings or nasal aspirates is diagnostic but not generally necessary; it may be reserved for patients with illness severe enough to require hospitalization because it may guide isolation and bed assignment decisions.
+RSV rapid antigen testing done on nasal washings, nasal aspirates, or nasal swabs is diagnostic but not generally necessary; it may be reserved for patients with illness severe enough to require hospitalization because it may guide isolation and bed assignment decisions.
 Other laboratory testing is nonspecific and is not routinely indicated; about two thirds of the children have white blood cell counts of 10,000 to 15,000/mcL (10 to 15 × 109/L).
 Most have 50 to 75% lymphocytes.

 Prognosis is excellent.
 Most children recover in 3 to 5 days without sequelae, although wheezing and cough may continue for 2 to 4 weeks.
 Mortality is < 0.1% when medical care is adequate.
 An increased incidence of asthma is suspected in children who have had bronchiolitis in early childhood, but the association is controversial because the children who later develop asthma may be more severely affected by RSV and therefore more likely to come to medical attention.
 The incidence seems to decrease as children age.